oomlout/oomlout_oomp_builder/navigation/hardware/bearing/MR_series/MR84_size/4_mm_id_8_mm_od_3_mm_depth/part/readme.md

-# Hardware Bearing Mr Series Mr84 Size 4 mm Id 8 mm Od 3 mm Depth
+# Hardware Bearing Mr Series Mr84 Size 4 mm ID 8 mm OD 3 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base